juan-mpn/Mission-to-Mars/README.md

 ## Objectives
 The goals for this project are:

 Scrape the data from **_'https://mars.nasa.gov/news/'_**, utilizing Chromedriver.exe and inpspect content to later scrape.
-Also doing the same with Hemisphere information.
+Also doing the same with Hemisphere information using search results: **_'https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars'_**

 This was a very challengin project due to all the dependencies and complexities to have everything working in the proper steps cover and writing code with proper identation is key.